kupl/PAFL/README.md

 # Reproducing Our Experiments
-After installing the benchmark and running the docker container, you are now ready to reproduce our experiments.
+After installing the benchmark and running the [docker container](#building-docker-container), you are now ready to reproduce our experiments.
 Initially, the current working directory is `/workspace`.
 The structure of the container is as follows:
 ```
 /workspace
 |_ BugsInPy : BugsInPy framework
-|_ PAFL_coverage : consists of coverage data, ground truth of fault lines, DLFL result, and Aeneas result
+|_ PAFL_coverage : consists of test suites, fault locations oracles, DLFL results, and Aeneas results
 |_ bugscpp : BugsCpp framework
 |_ source : stores buggy versions of the projects

 /opt/PAFL
-|_ build : build scripts and executable file
+|_ build : consists of build scripts and executable file
 |_ profile : stores PAFL models and log files
 |_ scripts : consists of scripts for running and evaluating, etc
-|_ example : samll program for example
+|_ example : small program for example
-|	|_ example : source codes
+|	|_ example : repository
-|	|_ test_example : test result including coverage data
+|	|_ test_example : test suites
-|	|_ fault.json : information of fault locations
+|	|_ fault.json : fault locations oracle
 |_ ...
 ```